Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% cut "I found the following terms related to captcha in Help: “Percentage of correct responses” and “Percentage of incorrect responses”.
 Are they determined from the control sample?" %}

-The percentage of correct responses is based on the total number of captchas processed by the Toloker within the “range” specified in the **Recent control task responses to use** field.
+The percentage of correct responses is based on the total number of captchas completed by the Toloker within the “range” specified in the **Recent control and training task responses to use** field.
 If the value is empty, the percentage is calculated using all the captchas that are shown for the tasks in the pool which uses the captcha rule.

 {% endcut %}